 Cash Dividend Vs Stock Dividend: All you need to Know

-Cash Dividend and Stock Dividend (also known as scrip dividend) are types of dividends released to the shareholders of the company.
-Although they both are types of dividends, there are few subtle differences between the two and so comes the question of Cash Dividend Vs Stock Dividend.
-Cash Dividends and Stock Dividends are like a share in the profits of the company for the shareholders.
+Cash dividends and stock dividends are types of dividends released to the shareholders of the company.
+Although they both are types of dividends, there are few subtle differences between the two, and so comes the question of cash dividend vs stock dividend.
+Cash dividends and stock dividends are like a share in the profits of the company for the shareholders.
 The release of dividends to the shareholders is a form of rewarding them for investing and staying with the company.
-Moreover, whenever the company releases dividends, it reduces the quantum of retained earnings or plowing back profits in the company.
+Moreover, whenever the company releases dividends, it reduces the quantum of retained earnings or plows back profits in the company.

 Understanding Cash Dividend

-Cash Dividends are like cash payouts for the shareholders of the company.
+Cash dividends are like cash payouts for the shareholders of the company.
 The company releases cash dividends out of the accumulated earnings and/or current profits of the company.
-These are like rewards for the shareholders of the company along with the long-term capital appreciation in the stock value.
+These are like rewards for the company’s shareholders and the long-term capital appreciation in the stock value.
 Cash dividends motivate the shareholders.
-Although few shareholders do not appreciate the release of cash dividends.
-Because they feel that the company should invest the same in the growth of the company.
-And that may fetch a better return for the shareholders.
+However, few shareholders do not appreciate the release of cash dividends.
+Because they feel that the company should invest the same in the growth of the company, and that may fetch a better return for the shareholders.
 These shareholders believe that plowing back the earnings would result in the growth of the company in the future.
 This would enhance the share value in the market.